 For example, consider the relationship of Threat Intelligence and Automation — utilizing automation security teams can now use incoming threat intel as a trigger to search/operationalize incoming threats and match it against any existing security investments.
 By normalizing threat intelligence with all other security data and expanding case context one can help make Threat Intelligence much more actionable by allowing you to identify threats relevant to your organization.
 Imagine a threat actor is targeting your industry and is known to be exploiting a vulnerability in one of your external hosts.
 Automated, real-time integration to existing alerts provides the needed context to prioritize accordingly and set the stage for remediation.

-With the right integration and context we can begin to ask the broader question on how do we drive and measure ROI across the entire security infrastructure.
+With the right integration and context, we can begin to ask the broader question of how do we drive and measure ROI across the entire security infrastructure.